citrix/storefront-powershell-sdk/docs/Set-STFWebReceiverUserInterface.md

 **REMARKS**

-Set WebReceiver multi-click timeout to 10 seconds and disable desktop auto

-launch in the User Interface options.
+Set Receiver for Web multi-click timeout to 10 seconds and disable desktop auto-launch in the user interface options.